How can I help?

 The 'Show More' option at the bottom of the pop-up box will display your previous bookmarks.
 Alternatively, you can use the search box to search your previous bookmarks.
 If you have many resources bookmarked, the search results may take some time to update.

 e.
 To add a reading importance, click the red 'Importance not set' drop-down box next to the title of the resource.
-It is important that you indicate a reading importance as it will allow Library staff to ensure that we have sufficient copies of items in stock or available online.
+It is important that you indicate a reading importance as it will allow Library staff to ensure that we have sufficient copies of items in stock or available online and help students to prioritise their reading.
 Select either:

 • Essential for items that students are expected to have read or completed